dcoai/nftables/README.md

 # Should show: priv/port_nftables = cap_net_admin+ep
 ```

+## Potential Use Cases

+- **Dynamic Firewall Management** - Modify firewall rules from your Elixir application
+- **Local Firewall** - powered by Elixir
+- **Distributed Firewall** - manage many firewalls centrally

 ### Security considerations

-Once port_nftables has CAP_NET_ADMIN capability set, it can be used to
-set network related parameters (like enable ip_forwarding) and
+Once port_nftables has CAP_NET_ADMIN capability set, it can be used to set network related parameters (like enable ip_forwarding) and
-configure nftables (create/delete/update tables, chains, rules,
-etc...).
-Considering this it would be wise to protect this
+configure nftables (create/delete/update tables, chains, rules, etc...).
+Considering this it would be wise to protect this executable.
-executable.

 the `nftables_port` executable should fail to run if it has any `rwx` permissions for `other`.  if this is the case you will see a message similar to: